-This delicious swiss chard quiche is courtesy of Elisabeth Prueitt.
+This delicious brunch-worthy Swiss chard quiche is courtesy of Elisabeth Prueitt.

 On a lightly floured work surface, roll dough into a 16-inch round.
 With a dry pastry brush, sweep off any excess flour; fit dough into a 2-inch deep-dish tart pan with a removable bottom, gently pressing it into the sides.
 Using a sharp knife, trim the dough evenly with the edge of the pan.
 Cover with plastic wrap; chill tart shell until firm, about 20 minutes.